Tensor feature hallucination for few-shot learning: Introduction

 \emph{Data augmentation}, commonly based on simple input transformations, is a universal way of regularizing and improving the generalization ability of a model~\cite{imagenet}, as well as exploiting unlabeled data~\cite{chen2020simple, sohn2020fixmatch}.
 In few-shot learning, recent methods go beyond input transformations towards \emph{synthetic data generation} and \emph{hallucination}, either in the \emph{image space}~\cite{Ideme, metaGAN} or in the \emph{feature space}~\cite{semanticAugmentation, AFHN, VIFSL}.
 Hence, they address the data deficiency by augmenting real data with synthetic, achieving a greater extent of diversity.

-However, the vast majority of generative models focuses on high-quality, high-resolution images, assuming a large amount of data.
+The vast majority of generative models focuses on high-quality, high-resolution images, assuming a large amount of data.
 Also, the metrics used to evaluate generative models, focus on whether the generated data is realistic~\cite{FID, IS}.
 Generating high quality, realistic data may not be necessary in ``downstream tasks'' such as classification.
-It is unclear whether and how state of the art generative models can succeed in the few-shot setting.
+It is unclear whether and how state of the art generative models in the image space can succeed in the few-shot setting.

+Most of the recent few-shot feature hallucination methods focus on generating vectors in the feature space~\cite{semanticAugmentation, AFHN, VIFSL}.
+These vectors are most commonly obtained by \emph{global average pooling} (GAP) on the output feature maps.
+This discards spatial details that might be necessary to model the underlying data distribution.
+We hypothesize that working with the feature map tensors directly may be more effective.
+To investigate this, we train two image reconstructors separately: one for tensor features and the other for vector features obtained by GAP.
+The latter has the same architecture as the former, except for one additional upsampling layer.
+As shown in \autoref{fig:im_recon}, the feature map tensors preserve more information indeed.

-In this work, we explore the potential of using a simple generative model in the feature space to improve few-shot classification by leveraging \emph{tensor features} instead of vector features.
-We employ a simple \emph{conditioner}-\emph{generator} architecture and we introduce a simple loss function, allowing the generation of a diverse set of synthetic data, not necessarily realistic, from a limited amount of real data from a previously unseen task.
+Motivated by this finding, we explore the potential of using \emph{tensor features} instead of vector features in a simple generative model to improve few-shot classification.
+We employ a simple \emph{conditioner}-\emph{generator} architecture and we introduce a simple \emph{reconstruction loss} between the generated tensor and the corresponding class prototype tensor.
+This allows the generation of a diverse set of synthetic data, not necessarily realistic, from a limited amount of real data from a previously unseen task.
 An overview is shown in \autoref{fig:overview}.
 We demonstrate empirically that our model provides state of the art results, outperforming more sophisticated generative models on a number of benchmarks.
 Our contributions are summarized as follows:

-\begin{enumerate}[itemsep=6pt, parsep=0pt, topsep=0pt] \item We introduce a novel loss function to train a \emph{feature hallucinator} that is simpler than state of the art few-shot synthetic data generation methods~\cite{AFHN, VIFSL, DTN}.

-\item We are the first to generate \emph{tensor features} instead of vector features in the few-shot setting and to leverage their structural properties.
+\begin{enumerate}[itemsep=3pt, parsep=0pt, topsep=0pt] \item We are the first to generate \emph{tensor features} instead of vector features in the few-shot setting and to leverage their structural properties (\autoref{sec:tensor_hallucination}).

+\item We introduce a novel loss function that is simpler than alternatives in state of the art few-shot synthetic data generation methods~\cite{AFHN, VIFSL, DTN} (\autoref{sec:training_loss}).

-\item Our \emph{tensor feature hallucinator} (TFH) sets new state of the art on three common few-shot classication benchmarks: \emph{mini}Imagenet, CUB and CIFAR-FS.
+\item Our \emph{tensor feature hallucinator} (TFH) sets new state of the art on three common few-shot classification benchmarks: \emph{mini}Imagenet, CUB and CIFAR-FS.

 \item We demonstrate the robustness of our hallucinator against using different backbone networks and classifiers, as well as its applicability to the challenging setting of \emph{cross-domain} few-shot learning. \end{enumerate}